Fair Interval Scheduling of Indivisible Chores: Preliminaries

-\paragraph{Feasibility.} An agent can perform at most one chore in any time slot.
+\paragraph{Feasibility.} An agent can perform at most one chore at any time instant.
 A chore $c_j$ is performed successfully if it is performed by an agent during the interval $[s_j,f_j)$.
 A set of chores $C \subseteq \C$ is said to be \emph{feasible} for an agent $a_i$ if all chores in $C$ can be performed successfully by $a_i$ without overlap.
-We will write $\F_i$ to denote the \emph{feasibility set} of agent $a_i$, i.e., the set of all feasible subsets of chores for agent $a_i$.
-Observe that any subset of pairwise non-overlapping chores is feasible for any agent; thus, we have that~$\F_1 = \F_2 = \dots = \F_n$.
+We will write $\F$ to denote the \emph{feasibility set} of any agent, which is the set of all feasible subsets of chores, i.e.,

+Observe that any subset of pairwise non-overlapping chores is feasible for any agent; thus, the feasibility set is the same for all agents.